byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 #### Discover what kind of meaning to give it ...

-**Life is in motion, every day movement is a dance, what one sees, smells, hears, how one brings their consciousness to the experience, to a tree, and then brings it into the body, that becomes the dance; the experience of the breath made visible.
-The movment has a purpose, to achieve something real in ones life.
+**Life is in motion, every day movement is a dance, what one sees, smells, hears, how one brings their consciousness to the experience, to a tree, and then brings it into the body, that becomes the dance; the experience of the breath made visible.**

+**A ritual is a movement that has a purpose, to achieve something real in ones life.
 Dancing with life on the line, creates a sense of reverence for the process.**

 ... starting over ... nothing lasts ...
 What she does have control over is how she copes with what happens, change. ...

 **Art is a way** ...  finding a common way to move forward through to nature ... finding the commonalities.

-#### *Cure is a medical intervention, healing is becoming whole.*
+***Cure is a medical intervention, healing is becoming whole.***

-**Recapture the integration between life and art ... living the creativity is the most important thing one has.
+**Recapturing the integration between life and art ... living the creativity is the most important thing one has.
 Dance the essence of things.**

-#### _The denial, the courage to confront, the release ... flow again ..._
+***The denial, the courage to confront, the release ... too flow again ...***

-Urban environments are not nurturing environments in and of themselves, but with care can become so, curated and cultivated to be so.
+Urban environments are not nurturing environments in and of themselves, but with care, can be curated and cultivated into being so.
 Breaking the role of 'consumer culture' of 'modern culture,' hanging up the 'cultural costume' and designing a lifeStyle of ones own, connected through too nature.

-Honoring the uniqueness of the self, breaking free of boundaries, to have reverence for ones own body.
+***Honoring the uniqueness of the self,*** breaking free of boundaries, having reverence for ones own body.
 Avoiding pre-stylization of movement in life, taking off the 'cultural amour', allowing direct experience to evoke feelings.

 Going beyond, using the feeling to expand into the 'living' style of ones life through the kinesthetic sense.

-**Love,** to feel how things are so that the physical body recognizes itself as part of nature.
+**Love;** to feel how things are so that the physical body recognizes itself as part of nature.

-***Cultivating intimacy with nature.***
+***Cultivating intimacy within nature.***

 ![Authentic Living](./vivariumGeorgeTownGallery/vivariumLivingRoom/livingRoomCandidCafeWeb.jpg)